dennisbrar/dennisbrar/README.md

 # Hi, I'm Dennis (Shahzad)

 ## About me
-I'm an Engineering student majoring in Mechatronics and minoring in Aerospace and Robotics.
+I'm an Engineering student majoring in Mechatronics and minoring in Aerospace and Robotics at QUT.
+I am an avid follower of electric vehicles, aerospace and consumer electronics technology.

 ## Technical (coding) Skills
 1. Python